The aims of the workshop:

 – The representatives of the participating schools shared the customs of their countries with the others.

-– The students and teachers developed their ICT skills by preparing their school presentations as well as sharing their work and pictures using Google Docs and Photos.
+– The participants developed their ICT skills by using translation Apps and preparing their school Movie Maker and PowerPoint presentations as well as sharing their work and pictures using Google Docs and Photos.

-– A very good cooperation between the teachers of the hosting school, together with the guests, proved itself by the wonderful final products.
+– A very good cooperation between the teachers of the hosting school, together with the guests, proved itself again by the wonderful final products.

 – A bond has been created between teachers and students participating in the workshop in their own school groups as well as between the schools.